 All the details

 The Myra Canyon trestles can be easily reached from two main entrances, Myra Station (east) and Ruth Station (west).
-For walkers, Myra Station makes for a better day trip as a relatively short 8km return walk from here accesses 13 bridges (of 18) and 2 tunnels – this is where we parked for this visit.
+For walkers, Myra Station makes for a better day trip.
+A relatively short 8km return walk from here accesses 13 bridges (of 18) and 2 tunnels.
+We parked at Myra Station for this visit.

 For Ruth Station, follow the above instructions but turn off earlier on June Springs Rd before reaching Gallagher’s Canyon Golf Resort.
-June Springs eventually turns into Little White Forest Service Road, a logging road that goes all the way to the Ruth Station parking lot.
+June Springs eventually turns into Little White Forest Service Road, a logging road.
+This road goes all the way to the Ruth Station parking lot.